 Although the 12V RV fridges (non-portable) that we’re covering today are fairly sizable, they won’t work for everyone.

-If you’re RVing with a large family or if, like us, you’re living in your RV full time and you plan to boondock in faraway places for extended periods of time, 10 cubic feet won’t be enough space.
-(This is why we moved to a residential refrigerator, in fact.)
+If you’re RVing with a large family or if you live in your RV full time and you plan to boondock in faraway places for extended periods of time, 10 cubic feet won’t be enough space.
+(This is why we moved to a residential refrigerator when we lived full-time in a motorhome, in fact.)
 Residential, 120V AC refrigerators still come in larger sizes than the largest available 12V compressor refrigerators… so if size is important, you may need to look elsewhere.

 What Type of RV Refrigerator Is Best?